vasilecampeanu/obsidian-code-runner/README.md

 - Add a command/button that kills the current executable that is running
 - Solve the errors for programs that have an infinite loop
 - Add support for more languages
+- Add the option to exclude a specific file
+- Refactoring

 ### How to use